Supported Sets -- A New Foundation For Nominal Sets And Automata: Monadicity of Nominal -Sets

 \section{Monadicity of Nominal $M$-Sets}

-If a category is \emph{monadic}, i.e.~if it is intuitively a well-behaved class of algebras, it becomes applicable for many results and constructions, e.g.~regarding the representation and the generalized powerset construction.
-The category of $M$-sets is monadic over \Set, but $\Nom(M)$ fails to be monadic over \Set in the instances of interest (\autoref{nomCatList}).
-In the present section, we show that it is indeed monadic, but \emph{over supported sets}.

-Algebraic theories have been studied extensively throughout the decades, and there are several equivalent ways how to define an algebraic theory.
-One of them is via monads: given a monad $T$ on a category $\C$, e.g.~\Set, its \emph{Eilenberg-Moore category} $\EM(T)$ contains the models of the algebraic theory defined by $T$ (see \cite[10.3]{awodey2010category} for an introduction).
-The forgetful functor $U^T\colon \EM(T)\to \C$ is a right-adjoint functor and its left adjoint $F^T\colon \C\to \EM(T)$ sends an object $X\in \C$ (e.g.~a set of generators) to the \emph{free algebra} on $X$; for $\C=\Supp{A}$:
+If a category is \emph{monadic}, then intuitively, it is a well-behaved class of algebras.
+If so, it becomes applicable for many results and constructions, e.g.~regarding representation and the generalized powerset construction.
+Algebraic theories have been studied extensively throughout the decades and are in correspondence to monads: given a monad $T$ on a category $\C$, e.g.~\Set, its \emph{Eilenberg-Moore category} $\EM(T)$ contains the models of the algebraic theory defined by $T$ (see e.g.~\cite[10.3]{awodey2010category}).
+The forgetful functor $U\colon \EM(T)\to \C$ is a right-adjoint functor and its left-adjoint $F\colon \C\to \EM(T)$ sends an object $X\in \C$ (e.g.~a set of generators) to the \emph{free algebra} on $X$:

-For example, since infinite products in $\Nom(M)$ are different than in set, the forgetful functor $\Nom(M)\to \Set$ is not right-adjoint and therefore not monadic:
+The category of $M$-sets is monadic over \Set, but $\Nom(M)$ fails to be monadic over \Set in the instances of interest (\autoref{MonList}).
+The reason for this is that infinite products in $\Nom(M)$ are different than in \Set~\cite{pittsbook}, so the forgetful functor $\Nom(M)\to \Set$ is not right-adjoint and therefore not monadic.
+As we will show, $\Nom(M)$ is still monadic, but \emph{over supported sets}.

 \begin{definition} A functor $U\colon \D \to \C$ is called \emph{monadic (over $\C$)} if there is a monad $T$ on $\C$ such that $\D$ is $\EM(T)$ and $U$ is the forgetful functor. \end{definition}